 Veterans Treatment Court

-Judge Condon is implementing a separate Veterans Treatment Court as part of the Adult Drug Court for veterans suffering from posttraumatic stress disorder and drug and alcohol issues.
-Associate Probate Judge Peter Kouten, a Marine Corps veteran, will preside over this court.
+Judge Condon has implemented a separate Veterans Treatment Court as part of the Adult Drug Court for veterans suffering from posttraumatic stress disorder and drug and alcohol issues.
 To learn more, click here.

 Juvenile Drug Court